prewired/prewired.github.io/_pages/computingfaq.md

 but the associated skills will be the same.
 We therefore suggest emphasising fun and skills.
 Learning one language makes it easier to learn a second, but see note at the end.
 That said, two of the languages used most oftern by Prewired participants are **Python** and **Scratch**.

 The [Python](https://docs.python.org/3/tutorial/) programming language is relatively easy to learn and versatile.
 It's being used to teach introductory computer science in many universities.
 However, like most language, there's spelling, punctuation and grammar to get right.
+There is an excellent overview of introductory learning resources for Python at [The Hitchhiker's Guide to Python](https://docs.python-guide.org/intro/learning/#beginner).

 By contrast, [Scratch](https://scratch.mit.edu) is a visual programming language that encourages children to design and create their own games.
 It has a drag-and-drop interface that makes it much easier to write code without bothering about syntax.
 Primary schools in Scotland offer Scratch as an introduction to computing, so if you already know how to use Scratch, it is a good starting point before graduating to a lnaguage like Python.